fedi-e2ee/public-key-directory-specification/Specification.md

 However, it does mean that the liability is with those other clients and servers rather than our ledger, and that is sufficient for de-risking our use case.

+#### Is This Crypto-Shredding Mechanism Sufficient?

+We cannot be certain, as the authors of this specification are not lawyers, but there is some precedent that may be helpful in making a risk assessment.
+According to [page 75 of this study](https://www.europarl.europa.eu/RegData/etudes/STUD/2019/634445/EPRS_STU(2019)634445_EN.pdf) which analyzes the relationship between GDPR and blockchain technology:

+> Article 17 GDPR does not define erasure, and the Regulation's recitals are equally mum on how this term should be
+> understood.
+It might be assumed that a **common-sense understanding** of this terminology ought to be embraced.

+While we are not build a blockchain, per se, transparency logs do have similar limitations on erasing history.

+The study goes on to say this:

+> There are, however, indications that the obligation inherent to **Article 17 GDPR** does not have to be interpreted as
+> requiring the outright destruction of data.
+In _Google Spain_, the delisting of information from research results was
+> considered to amount to erasure.
+It is important to note, however, that in this case, this is all that was requested
+> of Google by the claimant, who did not have control over the original data source (an online newspaper publication).
+> Had the claimant wished to obtain the outright destruction of the relevant data it would have had to address the
+> newspaper, not Google.
+This may be taken as an indication that what the GDPR requires is that the obligation resting
+> on data controllers is to do all they can to secure a result as close as possible to the destruction of their data
+> within the limits of thei own factual possibilities.

+(That "thei" typo is in present in the linked study.)
+However, the most important excerpt is:

+> There does not, however, appear to be consensus in all Member States on this matter.

+What is proposed in this specification is a technical mechanism that may not be deemed sufficient, or may prove to be overkill.
+It's anyone's guess.

 ### Timestamps

 All timestamps must adhere to the rules defined in [RFC 9557](https://www.rfc-editor.org/rfc/rfc9557.html#name-examples),